hypercolor/hc-swagg-util/README.md

 }
 ```
 Routes File
-- Import `hc-swag-util` inside of wherever your routes are mounted at, and call the utility.
+- Import `@hypercolor/swagger-generator` inside of wherever your routes are mounted at, and call the utility.
   - Be sure to give valid arguments for:
     - username
     - password